jmagrippis/client-cookies/README.md

 Cookies.set('sensitive-info', '42', {secure: true, expires: 9});
 // Will only be transmitted via HTTPS, and expire after 9 days.

+Cookies.set('XSS protection', 'slight', {HttpOnly: 1, secure: 1});
+// Will only be transmitted via HTTPS and read by the server,
+// *if* the client adheres to standards.
 ```

 ### Testing